 A Diplomate is a veterinarian who satisfies the ECLAM requirements as to training, experience and competence in laboratory animal medicine (as described in the Constitution).

-2.4 Non-practising Diplomates
+2.4 Non-certified Diplomates

-A non-practising Diplomate is one who:
+A non-certified Diplomate is one who:

 · has not practised the specialty for two continuous years or the equivalent of two years during the previous five years